Making the Invisible Visible

 Why Radio-wave Sensors?

 A radar sensor is an electronic device which is designed to detect the position and movement of an object at a certain distance.
 The sensing range for a short distance is up to several meters and they can detect any object that falls within the detection zone.
-They work with electromagnetic waves and these waves bounce off of objects and travel at a known speed.
+They work with electromagnetic waves that are reflected off objects and travel at a known speed.
 They are affected less by foam, fog, powder and dust that can interfere with signals in other sensor technologies.
 Additionally, they can operate behind non-metallic surfaces, walls, glass or plastic housing

 Radar sensors can detect location and movement of persons without recording images or sounds, and therefore offer anonymity.